ambientelivre/alfresco-simple-ocr/README.md

 The plugin is licensed under the [LGPL v3.0](http://www.gnu.org/licenses/lgpl-3.0.html).

 **State**
-Current addon release is 1.1.1
+Current addon release is 2.0.0

 **Compatibility**
-The current version has been developed using Alfresco 5.0 and Alfresco SDK 2.1.1, although it runs also in Alfresco 5.1
+The current version has been developed using Alfresco 5.2 and Alfresco SDK 3.0.2, although it runs also in Alfresco 5.1 and 5.0

 Browser compatibility: 100% supported